Battle of Ilomantsi (1944): Outcome

 Two attacking Red Army divisions were decimated in this last major engagement on the Finnish front, before the armistice was concluded in early September 1944.

 Military historians note that the two Red Army divisions were completely routed after a week and a half of fighting, leaving behind over 3,200 Red Army soldiers dead, thousands wounded and missing, and over 100 pieces of heavy artillery, approximately 100 mortars and the rest of the Soviet ordnance for the Finns to capture.

 This was the ninth major Finnish defense victory in a period of only a few weeks following the main Soviet offense against the Finnish forces launched in June 1944.
 Moscow now could only conclude that the Finns had plenty of fight left in them.

 General Raappana's men had fired within ten days over 36,000 artillery shells, aimed at the Soviet forces.
 The Soviet artillery participating in Ilomantsi were able to fire only 10,000 shells during the same period.
 The main reason for the poorer Soviet artillery outcome was the Finnish disturbance tactics.
 For instance, a Finnish guerrilla detachment led by the Knight of the Mannerheim Cross, Lieutenant Heikki Nykänen, destroyed a Soviet convoy of 30 trucks carrying artillery rounds to the battle scene.

 Impact

 The Finns had achieved victory, and the remnants of the two Red Army divisions had barely escaped destruction by breaking out from the encirclements.

 The Finnish President Mauno Koivisto spoke at a seminar held in August 1994, in the North Karelian city of Joensuu, to celebrate the 50th anniversary of the Finnish victory in the crucial battle.
-The future President of Finland had witnessed this battle as a soldier in a reconnaissance company commanded by Finnish war hero and Knight of the Mannerheim Cross recipient, Captain Lauri Törni (who later served in the USA as a Green Beret under the name Larry Thorne):
+The future President of Finland had witnessed this battle as a soldier in a reconnaissance company commanded by Captain Lauri Törni, a Finnish war hero and Knight of the Mannerheim Cross who later served in the USA as a Green Beret under the name Larry Thorne: